Hapyl/SpigotUtils/simplecommand/README.md

-Make to use both files and register your commands in onEnable with CommandProcessor!
+Make sure to use both files and register your commands in onEnable with CommandProcessor!